mozilla-mobile/fenix/docs/crash-reporting.md

 The Glean crash ping format is documented [here](https://github.com/mozilla-mobile/android-components/blob/master/components/lib/crash/docs/metrics.md).

+To opt in or out of Glean telemetry reporting, visit the Data collection menu under Settings.

 ## Breadcrumbs

 [Breadcrumbs](https://github.com/mozilla-mobile/android-components/blob/master/components/support/base/src/main/java/mozilla/components/support/base/crash/Breadcrumb.kt) are trail of events that are sent with each crash report to both Socorro and Sentry.